ORESoftware/live-mutex/README.md

 ### Who needs it

-1. Library developers who want a very fast application-level locking mechanism (and who cannot install Redis).<br>
+1. Library developers who want a very fast application-level locking mechanism (and who cannot install Redis or other distributed locking system).<br>
 2. Application developers using MongoDB (MongoDB has ttl indexes on collections, but this requires a polling implementation).<br>
 3. Developers who normally use the Lockfile library, but need something faster, or multi-machine. <br> (Lockfile can really work on one machine, Live-Mutex can work on a network.)

-In more detail:<br>
+<b> In more detail:</b>
 See: `docs/detailed-explanation.md`